Table of Contents

 Multi-tenant hosting shares system resources and as the client base grows dynamically, provisions must be made to add more resources as needed.
 While theoretically there can be conflict over these resources, there are protocols in place to make sure that resources are balanced across all clients: protocols like load balancers and “elastic” computing.

-These innovations ensure the checks and balances are in place to service all clients in response to dynamically changing resource demands.
+These innovations ensure that checks and balances are in place to service all clients in response to dynamically changing resource demands.

 4. Difficult to migrate

 If a customer using a single tenant system wants to move from a SaaS environment (where the software is hosted for them, usually by the offering company) into a self-hosted environment (where they host the software on their own managed servers), it is a simple process with little or no headaches.